Staying safe in summer

 Furniture stability

-Choose furniture with a broad, solid base and wide legs to keep them well balanced.
+Choose furniture with a broad, solid base and wide legs to keep it well balanced.

 Test the furniture before you buy.
 Apply a little pressure to make sure it’s stable.